-If you are like me, you probably hate that moment when a freezing tent can ruin your perfect camping experience.
-So let’s all stop freezing by checking out these seven tent heating ideas that I found to work during winter or cold autumns and springs.
+If you are like me, you probably hate that moment when cold nights and a freezing tent can ruin your perfect camping experience.
+So let’s all stop freezing by checking out these seven tent heating ideas that I found to work during winter or cold weather seasons.

 They’re safe to use, and it only requires minimal improvisation to adapt them in order to work on your tent.

 Alternatively, if you’re not a DIY person, take a look at some safe tent heaters (electric) that we reviewed separately.

 I like the idea of camping in nature and not using any sources of power or any devices that will distract me from really enjoying my time there.
 Yes, perhaps bringing in some technology can help you heat your tent faster but is worth the hassle?